CatHuyuH24/University_management_system/README.md

 - **User Authentication**: Login with Oracle DB credentials; role-based dashboards for Admin and Client users.
 - **Student Management**: Add, update, delete, and view student information.
-- **Subject Management**: Add, update, delete, and view subject information (with role-based permissions).
+- **Course Management**: Add, update, delete, and view course information (with role-based permissions).
 - **Role Management**: Admin can manage users and roles.
+- **Privilege Management**: Admin can manage database privileges directly from the application, including granting and revoking privileges for users and roles.

 - **Modern JavaFX UI**: Responsive and user-friendly interface.

 ## Prerequisites